siborg/rclone_macos_usercontext/README.md

 2. **rclone.conf** - please copy it to some folder in a user home directory. **~/.config** is a good candidate.
 Please modfify this file to match your setup.
 Specificaly the text between **[]**, **account** and **key** sections.
 3. **rclone.sh** - please copy it to some folder in a user home directory.
 Please modify **R_CONFIG**, **STORAGE** and **MOUNT_PATH** variables to match your setup.

-Once the files are in place you please run ***launchctl -w ~/Library/LaunchAgents/com.azure.blob.plist*** and it should run and mount the directory.
+Once the files are in place you please run:

+`launchctl -w ~/Library/LaunchAgents/com.azure.blob.plist`

+you can issue a command:

+`mount`

+It should confirm the mount status.

 If you need to troubleshoot the launchctl, you can use **Console** in **Now Mode** and search for **com.azure.blob** in **launchd.log**